-NegoToken: One or more SPNEGO tokens, Kerberos messages, or NTLM messages, as specified in [MS-SPNG], [MS-KILE], and [MS-NLMP], respectively.<10>
+NegoTokennegoToken: One or more SPNEGO tokens, and all Kerberos messages, or NTLM messages, as specified in [MS-SPNG], [MS-KILE], and [MS-NLMP], respectively.<10> negotiated by SPNEGO.

 2.2.1.2 TSCredentials

 The TSCredentials structure contains both the user's credentials that are delegated to the server and their type.